Anthony Rizzo Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks ninth in MLB.
+- The Rangers pitching staff ranks 11th in MLB with a collective 9.2 strikeouts per nine innings.

-- The Rangers have the eighth-ranked team ERA across all league pitching staffs (3.67).
+- The Rangers have the ninth-ranked team ERA among all league pitching staffs (3.68).

-- Rangers pitchers combine to give up 18 home runs (0.8 per game), the second-fewest in the league.
+- Rangers pitchers combine to allow the fourth-fewest home runs in baseball (21 total, 0.8 per game).

-- Heaney (2-1 with a 4.34 ERA and 20 strikeouts in 18 2/3 innings pitched) makes the start for the Rangers, his fifth of the season.
+- The Rangers will send deGrom (2-0) out to make his sixth start of the season.
+He is 2-0 with a 3.04 ERA and 43 strikeouts in 26 2/3 innings pitched.

-- The lefty last appeared on Saturday against the Oakland Athletics, when he tossed six innings, allowing two earned runs while giving up five hits.
+- The right-hander's most recent appearance came on Sunday against the Oakland Athletics, when he went six innings, surrendering one earned run while allowing three hits.

-- The 31-year-old has amassed an ERA of 4.34, with 9.6 strikeouts per nine innings, in four games this season.
-Opponents have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.